 Studies have shown that spotlighting is one of biggest deterrents to potential predators.
 Throughout the application, interview and training process of our staff, we make it very clear that we are committed to keeping potential predators out of Camp Cho-Yeh and that Cho-Yeh will not be an easy target.
-If you have ill intentions, you better go somewhere else!
-We're going to hunt you down and prosecute you to the fullest extent of the law!

-We believe that the best way to keep our campers safe is by keeping all potential abusers out of camp!
+We believe that the best way to keep our campers safe is by keeping all potential abusers out of camp.
 Therefore, we are incredibly thorough in the screening of all staff.
 Each application is carefully read and reviewed by two full-time staff.
 Each applicant has a personal interview with either an assistant director or director.
 During the application and interview process, strategic questions are asked to help us identify red-flag answers.
 The vast majority of our new staff come recommended by our former staff.
-This helps us keep the quality of our staff incredibly high because we don't often hire people totally unknown to the Cho-Yeh family.
+This helps us keep the quality of our staff incredibly high because we don’t often hire people totally unknown to the Cho-Yeh family.